What are Azure Reservations?

 - Azure Cosmos DB reserved capacity - A reservation covers throughput provisioned for your resources.
 It doesn't cover the storage and networking charges.

-- SQL Data Warehouse - A reservation covers cDWU usage.
-It doesn't cover storage or networking charges associated with the SQL Data Warehouse usage.
+- Azure Synapse Analytics - A reservation covers cDWU usage.
+It doesn't cover storage or networking charges associated with the Azure Synapse Analytics usage.

 - App Service stamp fee - A reservation covers stamp usage.
 It doesn't apply to workers, so any other resources associated with the stamp are charged separately.